HashNuke/firebrick/README.md

 Firebrick requires Riak 2.0 and Elixir v0.11.2.
 At the time of writing, the latest version of is Riak 2.0pre5.

+### Configure incoming mail port

-* Run the following command to redirect port 25 traffic to port 2525.
+Run the following command to redirect port 25 traffic to port 2525.

     sudo iptables -t nat -A PREROUTING -p tcp -m tcp --dport 25 -j REDIRECT --to-ports 2525

 The above command is for Ubuntu, figure out something else for your operating system.

+### Configure Riak

-* Turn on Yokozuna in Riak's `riak.conf`
+* Turn on Riak Search 2.0 in Riak's `riak.conf`

+* Start Riak with `riak start`

-* Create an index on Solr
+* Create an index

         curl -XPUT -i 'http://localhost:8098/search/index/firebrick_index'

-* Create a bucket type which uses the index
+* Create a bucket type which uses the index and also activate it.

         riak-admin bucket-type create firebrick_type '{"props":{"search_index":"firebrick_index"}}'

-* Start Riak with `riak start`
+        riak-admin bucket-type activate firebrick_type

 ## Setup